theduql/duql/README.md

 - A YAML-based query language
 - Compiles to SQL & JSON
 - [100% open-source](/LICENSE)
-- A layer on top of [PRQL](https://github.com/PRQL/prql)
+- An abstraction on top of the awesome [PRQL](https://github.com/PRQL/prql) project
+- As a result of being directly serializable to (understandable) JSON, great for building frontend query experiences

 ## Priorities
-1. JSON Schema Definition
+1. Definition in JSON Schema & Documentation [In Progress]
-2. `duql` Utility
-3. VSCode Extension
-> [!IMPORTANT]
-> Seeking contributors!
-Please contact hello@assembled.studio
+2. Validation of translation to PRQL (and as a result SQL)
+3. Query Builder POC
+4. Tooling, etc.

 ## Examples
 ### DUQL vs. SQL